mdn/content/files/en-us/web/html/element/table/index.md

 Since the structure of a `<table>` involves the use of several table-related HTML elements along with various associated attributes, the following examples are intended to provide a simplified explanation that covers the basics and common standards.
 Additional and more detailed information can be found on the corresponding linked pages.

-These table examples demonstrate how a complete and {{Glossary("accessibility", "accessible")}} table is structured with HTML and styled with [CSS](/en-US/docs/Web/CSS).
+These table examples demonstrate how to create an {{Glossary("accessibility", "accessible")}} table that is structured with HTML and styled with [CSS](/en-US/docs/Web/CSS).

 Because of how HTML tables are structured, the {{Glossary("markup", "markup")}} can quickly grow.
 For this reason, it is important to clearly define the table's purpose and final appearance to create the appropriate structure.
 A logical structure developed with {{Glossary("semantics", "semantic")}} markup is not only easier to style, but enables useful and accessible tables that can be understood and navigated by everyone, including search engines and users of assistive technologies.

-The first examples are very basic.
+The first example is basic, with subsequent examples growing in complexity.
 First, we will develop a very basic HTML table structure for the table.
-The first examples contain no table section groups such as a defined head, body, and foot, and involve no cell spanning or explicitly defined cell relationships.
+The first two examples contain no table section groups such as a defined head, body, or foot, and involve no cell spanning or explicitly defined cell relationships.
 Not even a caption is provided.
 As we work through the examples, they will be progressively enhanced to include all the table features that a complex data table should possess.

 ### Basic table